tgfrerer/ofxWidget/README.md

   + respond to keyboard events

 which you can bind to from the host.
-With "host", I mean a class that has a widget, holding it with a pointer.
+With "host", I mean a class that "has a" widget, holding it with a shared pointer.

 ## Caveat